JJ/perl6em/txt/1-liners.md

     > sin(π/2)

-You will have to find a way to type that π, by copy/pasting it from some website or google or right this.
+You will have to find a way to type that π, by copy/pasting it from some website or Google or right from here.
 It will return the sine of π/2, which, as you know, is 1.

 And this is cool, because only some languages are able to handle this